crhallberg/json-against-humanity/README.md

 >2.
 Share your work with others under the same Creative Commons license that we use.
 >3.
 Give us credit in your project.

-This project meets the share-alike standard with an updated Creative Commons license, the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/), as recommended by CC.
-If you have questions or paperwork that says otherwise, email me, we can work this out.
+If you have questions or paperwork that says otherwise, contact me, we can work this out.

 ## Fine Print